 While holding down my heart, which is about to leap out of my chest, I grasp the edge of the cloth, dragging it down.

 He has slightly wavy and silver hair.
-His eyes are ice blue, skin the palest shade of white.
-Freckles are scattered freely.
+His eyes are ice blue, skin the palest shade of white with freckles scattered freely.
 His cheeks are rounded like a kid’s and his limbs are thin.
 His silvery lashes are long for a boy’s.

 The ends of his eyebrows and the corners of his eyes give off a slightly brazen aura, quirking upward.

-He’s not Japanese; he’s a child of a foreigner.
+He’s not Japanese; he’s a foreigner’s kid.
 His expression turns awfully pale.

 “W-who is this…?”